 The Socialists and Gaullists may yet have their revanche in the upcoming legislative elections.
 The parties of Mélenchon, Macron and Le Pen are weak at the grassroots.

 But certainly at the presidential level, Goldhammer’s concern is well-founded.
-It turns out that de Gaulle knew what he was doing when he channeled France’s three political tendencies into a two-party system.
+It turns out that de Gaulle knew what he was doing when he channeled France’s three political tendencies into two political parties.

 What this means for America

 A three-party system in America could see a Bernie Sanders-led socialist wing split from the Democrats on the left, and Jeb Bush- and Mitt Romney-style conservatives defect from a Trumpist Republican Party on the right to join the now-centrist Democrats.
 Who, like Macron, would then win by default.